tud-phi/qb-softhand2-tudelft/README.md

 ```
 The script uses the classes implemented in `panda_equilibrium_controller.py` and `softhand_setpt_controller.py` which can be reused to write other high level control scripts.
 ### traj_recorder.py
 Records a trajectory (end effector pose, joint configuration, and SoftHand setpoint (if connected)) to an .npz file.
 Recording can be paused and resumed, with interpolation between poses inserted in the final trajectory.
-The trajectory will be saved in the working directory, if a string argument is supplied as an argument to the script it will be used as the filename, otherwise it will defualt to Date_Time. \
+The trajectory will be saved in the working directory, if a string argument is supplied to the script it will be used as the filename, otherwise it will default to Date_Time. \
 Eg (will save as test.npz):
 ```
 python3 traj_recorder.py test